Erik Peper and Richard Harvey

 The risk of becoming sick with COVID-19 can only occur if you are exposed to the coronavirus and the competency of your immune system.
 This can be expressed in the following equation.This equation suggests two strategies to reduce risk: reduce coronavirus load/exposure and strengthen the immune system.

-What can you do to reduce the dose of virus exposure
+How to reduce the coronavirus load/dose of virus exposure

 Assume that everyone is contagious even though they may appear healthy.
-Research suggests that people are already contagious before developing symptoms or are asymptomatic carriers who do not get sick and thereby unknowingly spread the virus.
+Research suggests that people are already contagious before developing symptoms or are asymptomatic carriers who do not get sick and thereby unknowingly spread the virus (Furukawa, Brooks, Sobel, 2020).
 Dutch researchers have reported that, “The proportion of pre-symptomatic transmission was 48% for Singapore and 62% for Tianjin, China (Ganyani et al, 2020).
 Thus, the intervention to isolate people who have symptoms of COVID-19 (fever, dry cough, etc.) most likely will miss the asymptomatic carriers who may infect the community without awareness.
 Only if you have been tested, do you know if you been exposed or recovered from the virus.
-To reduce exposure to the virus, avoid the “Three C’s” — closed spaces with poor ventilation, crowded places and close contact—and do the following.
+To reduce exposure to the virus, avoid the “Three C’s” — closed spaces with poor ventilation, crowded places and close contact—and do the following:

 - Follow the public health guidelines: